 - Right to have the personal record corrected at request.

-The most important innovation for the users is giving the right to be forgotten which enable requests for the deletion of the personal data from the companies databases unless there is legal ground that justifies keeping the information.
-GDPR also regulate the conduct of automated decision-making routines and gives users the instruments to object or rectify its certain elements.
+The most important innovation for the users is giving the right to be forgotten which enables requests for the deletion of the personal data from the companies databases unless there is legal ground that justifies keeping the information.
+GDPR also regulates the conduct of automated decision-making routines and gives users the instruments to object or rectify certain elements.